3625 Perkins Lane SW

 MVP connects combat Veterans with professional athletes in a gym setting for therapeutic workouts and counseling sessions where these warriors can benefit from each other's strengths, experience and abilities to unlock their full potential - and lead their families, communities and country towards a better future.

-Our First Partner
+Our First Beneficiary

 Efficient and Transparent Service